Skip to main content

 info

-The rest of this guide assumes you have SUAVE running locally.
+The steps described here assume you have SUAVE running locally.

 First, you need to import necessary modules and instantiate the client.
-In your index.ts file, you can copy and paste the following:
+In your source code, you can copy and paste the following:

 import {http} from '@flashbots/suave-viem';